Jabari-Byrd/Glory-Dump/README.md

-# GLORY/DUMP: The Reverse Wealth, PvP Meme Token
+# GLORY/DUMP: The Reverse Wealth, PvP Meme Token on Solana

 > **"How Not to Do Money" Edition** - A token that hates being held, a leaderboard of the chronically unwealthy, a reward system for staying poor.
+Now with **ultra-low fees and lightning-fast transactions** on Solana!

 ## 🎯 Concept